Angular-Wave/angular.ts/src/loader.md

 -
 - @description
 -
-- Use this directive to **auto-bootstrap** an AngularJS application.
+- Use this directive to **auto-bootstrap** an AngularTS application.
 The `ngApp` directive
 - designates the **root element** of the application and is typically placed near the root element
 - of the page - e.g. on the `<body>` or `<html>` tags.
 -
 - There are a few things to keep in mind when using `ngApp`:
-- - only one AngularJS application can be auto-bootstrapped per HTML document.
+- - only one AngularTS application can be auto-bootstrapped per HTML document.
 The first `ngApp`
 - found in the document will be used to define the root element to auto-bootstrap as an
 - application.
 To run multiple applications in an HTML document you must manually bootstrap them using
 - {@link angular.bootstrap} instead.
-- - AngularJS applications cannot be nested within each other.
+- - AngularTS applications cannot be nested within each other.
 - - Do not use a directive that uses {@link ng.$compile#transclusion transclusion} on the same element as `ngApp`.
 - This includes directives such as {@link ng.ngIf `ngIf`}, {@link ng.ngInclude `ngInclude`} and
 - {@link ngRoute.ngView `ngView`}.
 - Doing this misplaces the app {@link ng.$rootElement `$rootElement`} and the app's {@link auto.$injector injector},
 - causing animations to stop working and making the injector inaccessible from outside the app.
 -
-- You can specify an **AngularJS module** to be used as the root module for the application.
+- You can specify an **AngularTS module** to be used as the root module for the application.
 This
 - module will be loaded into the {@link auto.$injector} when the application is bootstrapped.
 It
 - should contain the application code needed or have dependencies on other modules that will
 - contain the code.
 See {@link angular.module} for more information.